 Bryan & Barbara Gowdy v.
-James Overton, Duval County Property

-Appraiser, et al., and Braxton & Christina Gillam v.
-James Overton, Duval

-County Property Appraiser, et al., Case No. 10-5918 (1st DCA), L.T.
+James Overton, Duval County Property Appraiser, et al., and Braxton & Christina Gillam v.
+James Overton, Duval County Property Appraiser, et al., Case No. 10-5918 (1st DCA), L.T.
 Case Nos.
-16-2009-CA-006270 and 16-2009-CA-006410, Fourth Judicial Circuit.
+09-CA-006270 and 09-CA-006410, Fourth Judicial Circuit.
 These cases will be considered companion cases, with the same issues and attorneys in each case.
-The main issue in both cases is whether property owners who have established a new homestead and taken advantage of portability may retroactively appeal the 2007 assessment on their previous homestead (which assessment they did not appeal in 2007), seeking to raise the just assessed valuation so that the "carryover" amount of homestead exemption to be applied to their new homestead property would be greater and the resulting amount of ad valorem taxes due from them on their new homestead would be smaller.
-The Plaintiffs are challenging Sections 193.155(8)(h) and 194.011(6), F.S., and Rule 12DER08-26, Florida Administrative Code.
+The main issue in both cases is whether property owners who establish a new homestead in 2007 and find out in 2008 that the 2007 just assessed value of their previous homestead was less than what they would like, may retroactively appeal the 2007 assessment on their previous homestead (which assessment they did not appeal in 2007), seeking to raise the just assessed valuation so that the "carryover" amount of homestead exemption, which is provided for in the "Portability Amendment" - Art.
+VII, Section 4(d), Florida Constitution, to be applied to their new homestead property would be greater and the resulting amount of ad valorem taxes due from them on their new homestead would be smaller.
+The Plaintiffs are challenging Sections 193.155(8)(h) and 194.011(6), Florida Statutes, and Rule 12DER08-26, Florida Administrative Code.
 Final Judgment was issued in favor of the Property Appraiser on October 11, 2010.
 On November 3, 2010 the property owners appealed to the 1st DCA.
-Briefs have not yet been filed.
+The case is currently in the briefing schedule.

 Boyle v.
-David Nolte, et al., Case No. 4D10-4877 (4th DCA), L.T.
-Case No. 31-2010-CA-011039, Nineteenth Judicial Circuit.
+David Nolte, et al., Case No. 4D10-4877 (4th DCA); L.T.
+Case No. 10-CA-011039, Nineteenth Judicial Circuit.

-The main issue is whether property owners who have established a new homestead and taken advantage of portability may retroactively appeal the prior year assessment on their previous homestead (which they no longer own), seeking to raise the just valuation so that the "carryover" amount of homestead exemption to be applied to their new homestead property would be greater.
-On November 3, 2010, the circuit court dismissed with prejudice.
-On November 15, 2010, the Plaintiffs appealed to the 4th DCA.
-On December 3, 2010, the Plaintiffs filed a suggestion to certify for direct review by the Florida Supreme Court.
+The main issue in the case is whether property owners who establish a new homestead in 2010 and find out in 2010 that the 2009 just value of their previous homestead was less than what they would like, may retroactively appeal the 2009 assessment on their previous homestead (which they no longer own), seeking to raise the just valuation so that the "carryover" amount of homestead exemption, which is provided for in the "Portability Amendment" - Art.
+VII, Section 4(d), Florida Constitution, to be applied to their new homestead property would be greater and the resulting amount of ad valorem taxes due from them on their new homestead would be smaller. .
+On November 3, 2010 the circuit court dismissed with prejudice.
+On November 15 2010 the Plaintiffs appealed to the Fourth DCA.
+On December 3, Plaintiffs filed a suggestion to certify for direct review by the Florida Supreme Court.
+The court denied this suggestion December 20, 2010.
+The case is currently in the briefing schedule.